Mrakovic-ORG/NashaVM/README.md

 This project is made to protect and hide managed opcodes inside a mixed engine to make it harder for reverse engineers to view or tamper your application.
 - **Will this project be maintened?**

-We do not plan any update yet, It has been published so with the help from the community we can make the project grow and improve.
+Partially yes.
+It has been published so with the help from the community we can make the project grow and improve.
 - **Is Nasha a code obfuscator?**

 No, Nasha is a Instruction Virtual Machine which means it could be interpreted as a obfuscator while it is not.
 Your code will be protected but not in a similar way.